s00d/on-codemerge/readme.md

 ## Description

 A WYSIWYG editor for on-codemerge is a user-friendly interface that allows users to edit and view their code in real time, exactly as it will appear in the final product.
-This intuitive tool supports various programming languages, offers syntax highlighting and easy integration with coding projects, enhancing productivity and accuracy for developers of all skill levels.
+This intuitive tool for developers of all skill levels.

 ## Installation